 While the COVID-19 pandemic may have drawn attention to the quality of our indoor air and the role it plays in the spread of airborne viruses in the workplace, we continue to face serious indoor air safety and health challenges for which there is no vaccine — indoor air pollution.

 Poor indoor air is risky business

-Indoor air quality at work
+Benefits of good indoor air quality at work

 While health and safety protocols are easy enough to enforce in the office, the quality of the air employees breathe during working hours is considerably more difficult to control.
 Treating air that is shared and recirculated requires specialized technology that is capable of maintaining high levels of indoor air quality to ensure not only physical health, but also mental performance, comfort, safety, and quality of life for staff.

 As businesses and their staff return to work, implementing clean air technology as an added safety measure is a long-term investment that can help future-proof the office from indoor air pollution and airborne viruses, including the common cold and seasonal flu.
-Simply put: Investing in clean air technology is good for business.
+Simply put: Investing in clean air is good for business.

 - Klepeis, N.E. et al. “The National Human Activity Pattern Survey (NHAPS): a resource for assessing exposure to environmental pollutants”.
 Journal of Exposure Analysis and Environmental Epidemiology vol. 11, 2001:231-52